azqanadeem/azqanadeem.github.io/assets/transcripts/sqt/security-testing.md

-{% hint style='tip' %} A dynamic version of Data Flow Analysis is called Taint analysis, where the tainted variables' values are tracked in memory.
-We cover it in the DAST section of this chapter. {% endhint %}
+>> A dynamic version of Data Flow Analysis is called Taint analysis, where the tainted variables' values are tracked in memory.
+We cover it in the DAST section of this chapter.